 The type and amount of pecorino cheese is also a matter of some variation.
 They say that for a truly authentic amatriciana, one should use the local pecorino from the Sabine hills, but that is obviously not an option for anyone outside of Italy (or many in Italy) so pecorino romano is much more commonly used.
 The technique of adding pecorino three times—first to melt into the sauce, a second time while mixing the pasta with the sauce and a third time on top of the finished dish—comes from the advice in the excellent La cucina romana e del Lazio (Newton & Compton, 1998).
 Personally, I’d never make amatriciana any other way, but other recipes only call for mixing the pecorino with the pasta, others only using it as a ‘topping’.

 Some recipes, including the recipe promoted by the ‘pro loco’ (tourist board) of the town of Amatrice, which can also be found in La cucina romana e del Lazio, call for pouring a bit of white wine to the guanciale or pancetta after they have browned, allowing the wine to evaporate completely.
-And some recipes also call for removing the pork from the sauce after it has brown, to keep it a bit crispy, and adding back in along the pasta.
+That recipe (and the one proposed by the Accademia Italiana della Cucina) also calls for removing the pork from the sauce to keep it a bit crispy, and adding back in along the pasta.
 I’ve tried these options and personally don’t care much for them.
 I found the former added too much acidity, the latter was just too fussy.
 But don’t let that stop you from giving them a try!

 One last tip: resist the temptation to salt the sauce too much or at all, especially if you go with the ‘thrice-sprinkled’ with pecorino method.
 The salt in the pork, and in the pasta water and in the pecorino should suffice to make the dish quite savory.

-By the way, you will sometimes find this dish misspelled as bucatini alla matriciana.
+By the way, you will sometimes find bucatini all’amatriciana misspelled as bucatini alla matriciana.
 This misspelling is said to have been due to the tendency to clip initial vowels in Roman dialect.